Mordran/StayFit/README.md

 ### Procedure  - Referential mode
 Para empezar a utilizar la aplicación de StayFit se debe de descargar la documentación de arriba, ademas de python, pyflask y sqlite para poder correr el programa a continuación podras ejecutar el archivo main.html que esta dentro de la carpeta APRLS de esta manera se desplegará en tu navegador la pantalla principal del aplicativo
-### Glosario
-> IUPAC: "Advancing the Worldwide Role of Chemistry", IUPAC serves the international scientific endeavor in the dual function of a fundamental science and mission-oriented Union.
-The Union is in a unique position to contribute to the central interdisciplinary chemical sciences.
->
-> Molecule: A group of atoms bonded together, representing the smallest fundamental unit of a chemical compound that can take part in a chemical reaction.
->

 ### Características de Navegación
 * Graphic window: with a simple interface design to avoid confusion and difficulties for the users.